 The use of pesticides and nutrition

 Hemp is a special plant.
 It grows quickly, easily, and without the need for pesticides.
-We also recognise that pesticides and other toxic chemicals do not belong in the food and health products that we make from hemp.
+We also recognise that pesticides and other toxic chemicals do not belong in the health and food products that we make from hemp.
 All our plants are therefore grown without pesticides or herbicides.
 In addition, our philosophy is that the quality of a natural product starts outside, in the field, which is why HempFlax uses no chemical nutrients and works only with animal manure.
 As a result, our hemp grows as nature intended.

 Tested three times